suggap

 The King of Comedy

 The King of Comedy is a 1982 American satirical black comedy film directed by Martin Scorsese and starring Robert De Niro (in his fifth collaboration with Scorsese), Jerry Lewis and Sandra Bernhard.
 Written by Paul D. Zimmerman, the film focuses on themes such as celebrity worship and American media culture.
-20th Century-Fox released the film on February18, 1983, in the United States, though the film was released two months earlier in Iceland.
+20th Century-Fox released the film on February18, 1983, in the United States, although the film was released two months earlier in Iceland.

 Plot